mkinach/cheatsheets/python-cheatsheet.md

 ### Virtual Environments with `venv`

 **NOTE:** virtual environments are not easily movable due to how they set up their paths.
 This means that you should be sure of where you want to setup your virtual environment before you do it.
-I recommend creating all environments somewhere in `/usr/local` but keeping your script files (and a list of installed packages) somewhere within your source directory
+I recommend creating all environments somewhere in `/usr/local` (with proper write permissions) but keeping your script files (and a list of installed packages) somewhere within your source directory

 To create a venv with name `test`
 ```